BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

-If you have questions about the categories of information we may collect about you or the sources of such information, please see the “[Information we collect](/legal/archives/privacy/privacy-20250425#information-we-collect)” section.
-For more details about our processing activities, please see the “[How we use information](/legal/archives/privacy/privacy-20250425#how-we-use- information)” section.
-And for more information about how we may disclose information to third parties, please see the “[How we disclose information](/legal/archives/privacy/privacy-20250425#how-we-disclose- information)” section.
+If you have questions about the categories of information we may collect about you or the sources of such information, please see the “[Information we collect](/legal/privacy-policy#information-we-collect)” section.
+For more details about our processing activities, please see the “[How we use information](/legal/privacy-policy#how-we-use-information)” section.
+And for more information about how we may disclose information to third parties, please see the “[How we disclose information](/legal/privacy-policy#how-we- disclose-information)” section.

 _**Sensitive personal information:**_ We do not use or disclose sensitive personal information for purposes other than permitted under applicable law.